Gale & Polden: Early years

-On 29 September 1875 James Gale took on his first apprentice, William T Nash, aged fourteen.
-Nash went on to work for the Company for sixty-eight years, rising to be Composing Room Overseer, a post he held for nearly forty years until 1943 when he died aged 82.
-In 1875 Nash was soon joined by Thomas Ernest Polden, aged 16.
+On 29 September 1875 James Gale took on his first apprentice, William T. Nash, aged fourteen.
+Nash went on to work for the company for sixty-eight years, rising to be composing room overseer, a post he held for nearly forty years until 1943 when he died aged 82.
+In 1875 Nash was joined by Thomas Ernest Polden, aged 16.
 By 1880 the bookselling side of Gale's business was very successful, and Gale publicised it by announcing that "A selection of several hundreds of most modern and popular books will always be found in stock and, having made arrangements for receiving parcels from the principal London Houses daily, the book that should not happen to be in stock could be obtained immediately".

-Many of these developments were due to T. Ernest Polden, who had progressed from serving in the bookshop into working in the printing works where he gained an extensive knowledge of different printing processes.
-Polden went out from Chatham to the garrisons or dockyards at Gravesend, Dover, Canterbury and further afield, publicising the name Gale and Polden to the British Army and Navy.
+Many of these developments were due to T. Ernest Polden, who had progressed from serving in the bookshop into working in the printing works, where he gained an extensive knowledge of different printing processes.
+Polden went out from Chatham to the garrisons or dockyards at Gravesend, Dover, Canterbury and further afield, publicising the name Gale & Polden to the British Army and Navy.
 At that time most official military forms were written out in longhand by orderlies, and Polden saw an opportunity to extend the firm's business by printing standardised forms.
 His scheme resulted in large orders for the forms being placed.